 The actual command line to build OpenSSL is as follows (where %toolset% is VC-WIN32 and VC-WIN64A respectively):

 perl ..\Configure %toolset% no-asm no-ssl3 no-ui zlib zlib-dynamic --api=1.1.0 --prefix="%openssl-dst%" --openssldir=ssl --with-zlib-include="%zlib-include%" -DOPENSSL_NO_DEPRECATED

 For reference, the whole build script creating the packages is attached to this article.

-OpenSSL as shipped by FireDaemon Fusion depends on the Microsoft Visual Studio 17 runtime.
+OpenSSL as shipped with FireDaemon Fusion depends on the Microsoft Visual Studio 17 runtime.

-The external dependency creates much smaller modules and .pdb files, and suits well for how we ship FireDaemon Fusion.
-We believe that this shouldn't be too problematic these days, especially since the msvc14.1 runtime is binary compatible with applications built using the msvc14.0 runtime, and - once installed - the Universal C Runtime (CRT) is subject to automatic Windows updates.
+The external dependency creates much smaller modules and .pdb files, and integrates nicely with FireDaemon Fusion.
+We believe that this shouldn't be problematic since the msvc14.1 runtime is binary compatible with applications built using the msvc14.0 runtime, and - once installed - the Universal C Runtime (CRT) is subject to automatic Windows updates.